North–South Axis: Metro line 3

-The North-South axis will become an actual metro line, Metro line 3.
+The North–South Axis will become an actual metro line, Metro line 3.
 In phase 1, the existing tram tunnel will be transformed into a metro line.
-Lemonnier station will not be served by the metro.
-Instead there will be a new metro station, "Toots Thielemans" between Brussels-South station and Anneessens.
+Lemonnier will not be served by the metro.
+Instead, there will be a new metro station, "Toots Thielemans", between Brussels-South station and Anneessens.
 The metro line should be operational by 2025.

 In phase 2 of the project, metro line 3 will be extended from Brussels-North station to Bordet railway station.
 Seven new stations and a depot will be built for this purpose.
-Construction should be done by 2030.
+Construction should be completed by 2030.